 Letter dated 3 January 2023 from the Permanent Representative of Georgia to the United Nations addressed to the President of the Security Council

-I have the honor to refer to the Summary Statement by the Secretary-General of matters of which the Security Council is seized and of the stage reached in their consideration (S/2022/10/Add.49, dated 5 December 2022).
+I have the honour to refer to the summary statement by the Secretary-General of matters of which the Security Council is seized and of the stage reached in their consideration (S/2022/10/Add.49, dated 5 December 2022).

-I should like to notify Your Excellency that the Government of Georgia wishes to see the following item, listed in Paragraph 3 of the abovementioned document, retained in the list of matters of which the Security Council is seized: “The situation in Georgia”
+I should like to notify you that the Government of Georgia wishes to see the following item, listed in paragraph 3 of the above-mentioned document, retained in the list of matters of which the Security Council is seized: “The situation in Georgia”.

-[66.
-The situation in Georgia (8 October 1992; 15 June 2009)]

 I should be grateful if you would have the present letter circulated as a document of the Security Council.

-David Bakradze
+(Signed) David Bakradze

 Permanent Representative of Georgia

-To the United Nations
+to the United Nations